top of page

 The Constituent Assembly Secretariat

-The Constituent Assembly Secretariat was the bureaucratic arm of the Constituent Assembly of India, established in 1946 to support its work.
-Staffed by civil servants, it handled the Assembly’s day-to-day functioning: circulating drafts, coordinating committees, and maintaining communication between the center and provincial governments.
+The Constituent Assembly Secretariat was the administrative body of India's Constituent Assembly, established in 1946 to support its work.
+Staffed by civil servants, it handled the Assembly’s day-to-day functioning: circulating drafts, coordinating committees, and maintaining communication between the Assembly and provincial and state governments.
 By late 1947, the Secretariat had taken on the practical problem of implementing universal adult suffrage.
 This task emerged naturally through internal correspondence rather than a formal mandate, as officials confronted the daunting task of identifying and recording an electorate of over 170 million people.
 Rejecting proposals to combine voter registration with the census, the CAS initiated a separate process for compiling a draft electoral roll and, in November 1947, wrote to provincial and state governments asking them to devise methods for enumerating all eligible voters.
-Through press notes and public explanations, the Secretariat introduced the mechanics of voting to a virgin electorate, turning registration into a point of contact between state and citizen and encouraging democratic engagement across the country.
+In 1948, once the work of registration was underway, the Secretariat used the press to introduce the mechanics of voting to a new electorate, turning registration into a point of contact between state and citizen and encouraging democratic engagement across the country.

 The Indian People

 Of course, the most important institution in this entire process was the Indian people themselves.
 The move to universal adult suffrage rested on an enormous act of faith: that millions of newly enfranchised citizens—many poor, many illiterate, most with no prior experience of voting—could understand and engage meaningfully with democratic politics.
 That faith ultimately proved far from unfounded.
-Even before the Constitution was finalized, ordinary Indians were already participating in its making, sending letters, proposals, and demands to the Constituent Assembly of India and articulating their own visions of rights, representation, and governance.
+Even before the Constitution was finalized, ordinary Indians were actively participating in the making of it, sending letters, proposals, and demands to the Constituent Assembly and articulating their own visions of civil rights, representation, and governance.
 This engagement took on an even more concrete form through voter registration.
 The compilation of electoral rolls brought the state into direct contact with individuals across the country, turning registration into a site where people could assert their place within the new political order.

 Important Figures